Dr Scott T. Aaronson (USA)

 MBBS, Ph.D, FRACS, FACS, FACNEM

-Founding Director of NIIM, and Member of the Scientific Board of The European Congress for Integrative Medicine.
+Physician, Founding Director of National Institute of Integrative Medicine and Member of the Scientific Board of The European Congress for Integrative Medicine

 He is former Head of Graduate School of Integrative Medicine, Swinburne University and the University of Melbourne Dept of Surgery, Heidelberg Hospital.
 Often referred to as the ‘Founding Father’ of Integrative Medicine, Prof Sali has pioneered leading research and education in the field of Integrative Medicine, as well as being a specialist in the clinical treatment of cancer and chronic disease.
 His integrative medicine books include: Co-authored, 2011 – ‘A guide to Evidence-Based Integrative and Complementary Medicine’ – Elsevier Australia, and 2017 ‘A Clinician’s Guide to Integrative Oncology’, Springer USA.
 In 2016 a book about his life was published entitled ‘Visionary Man, Visionary Medicine’.
 In 2016 he received an Order of Australia for “significant service to integrative medicine as an educator, clinician and researcher, and to professional education.”

 Janine Shepherd is an internationally renowned speaker and author.
 She is a former champion skier whose inspiring TEDx talk, “A Broken Body Isn’t a Broken Person,” is a favourite on the TED platform and has been viewed by millions worldwide.